Total Pageviews

 F) Dwight D. Eisenhower used the building in 1949 to form the Department of Defense

-G) John F. Kennedy & British Prime Minister Harold MacMillan had a one day meeting here in 1961 H) In 1974 the submarine base closed as the Navy converted from diesel to nuclear & in 1987 it was deeded to Florida as a public museum
+G) John F. Kennedy and British Prime Minister Harold MacMillan had a one day meeting here in 1961 H) In 1974 the submarine base closed as the Navy converted from diesel to nuclear and in 1987 it was deeded to Florida as a public museum

 Because of its military importance Key West (even though it was Americas southern most city) it remained part of the Union during the entire Civil War